 The coach is, ideally, part of this network herself, having a resonant relationship with the coachee, based on genuine care, and an overall positive emotional tone.
-Care and positivity is what the coachee is looking for in the relationships with others as well.
-That’s why the coachee might end some relationships during her coaching, if those don’t help her achieve her ideal life.
+Care and positivity are what the coachee is looking for in the relationships with others as well.
+That’s why the coachee might end some relationships during her coaching if they don’t help her achieve her ideal life.

-This network of relationships act like a personal board of directors for the coachee, supporting, encouraging and even holding the coachee accountable at times.
+This network of relationships acts as a personal board of directors for the coachee, supporting, encouraging and even holding the coachee accountable at times.

 The group plays one more role into the coachee’s life: they help her overcome her blind spots, showing her things she doesn’t see, a reality test.